ConnectedLib/connectedlib10/modules/mentoring/section-6-0.md

 subsection: six
 ---

 This section discusses how to develop and support adult mentors from your community.
-Successful peer supported learning and mentorship can be challenging to create (Ito, et al., 2013).
+It can be challenging to create successful peer supported learning and mentorship experiences.
 It may take several attempts, time, and effort to build a supportive community and meaningful relationships.

 The following section outlines some common challenges and ways to prepare for and overcome them.